fossmanjack/manciple-rn/doc/sync.md

 1. Timestamp: Date.now() (or whenever sync operation is run)
 2. current: { id: modifyDate }
 3. delete: { delete queue }

+### Notes

+I've just inserted a "sync" prop into the pantries.
+Thus we want to sync only based on pantries that actually want to sync -- items only get synced if they're listed in a pantry that has sync enabled.
+I don't want local-only stuff (birthday gifts, etc) being a part of the background data.